 Consumer serious credit infringements remain on a credit report for seven years from the date they're listed.
 However, if they have been paid they revert back to a default and will remain on the report for 5 years.
 The fact that an amount has become overdue and then been paid becomes part of your credit history.

-If you believe that someone may have used your identity details to fraudulently obtain credit you should take the following steps and act as quickly as you can (preferably immediately)::
+The first thing to do is to report the problem.
+If you believe that someone may have used your identity details to fraudulently obtain credit you should take the following steps and act immediately:

-- Request a copy of your credit file to confirm that the information on the file relates to applications for credit that you have in fact made.
+- Request a copy of your credit report to check that the information relates to applications for credit that you have in fact made.